 Although Anchor does not fix the actual plumbing issues (we let the plumbing experts do their part), we can recommend some great plumbers in the area.
 We love working with plumbers of integrity who understand our process and the importance of doing the job in the least intrusive and most stable way for you and your home.

 At Anchor Foundation Repair, we can expertly handle your under-slab tunneling needs with care.
 We do tunneling as part of foundation repair jobs, but also on its own if all you need is a way for plumbers to get under your home to complete a repair.
-We charge $300 per foot for under-slab tunneling in case you are wondering.
+We charge $400 to $500 per foot for under-slab tunneling (depending on the total length) in case you are wondering.

 So if you think you would prefer under-slab tunneling as the best way to access those plumbing repairs, reach out to us for a bid and get an accurate quote on the cost of your under-slab tunneling project.